 In the historical approach, education is delivered on conservative grounds.
 Everything that forms part of education follows set rules and precedence derived from rational theories, experiences, ideas, and beliefs, which become standardized over time.

 Historically, the educational system constitutes a school with a number of classrooms of varied age groups learning at asymmetrical ascending levels where the teacher delivers the knowledge to the student, who listens carefully and takes notes from the teacher’s presentation.

-Bruner, Ross, and Wood (1979) also term action which leads to constructive learning and rated it as an important tool for learning.
+Imitation used to play an important role in attaining standardized knowledge, as advocated by Piaget (1962).
+Bruner, Ross, and Wood (1979) also term action, leading to constructive learning, and rated it as an important tool for learning.

-These tools have taken an important place in present learning environments in the shape of computers, videos, overhead projectors, multimedia, mobile and tablet thus presenting a virtual reality of all one can learn.
+These tools have taken an important place in present learning environments in the shape of computers, videos, overhead projectors, multimedia, mobile, and tablet, thus presenting a virtual reality of all one can learn.

-Resultantly, the learning through very quickly, but is not beyond the scope of eyes and diminishes as the screen is switched off and fades away with the passage of time.
+Resultantly, the learning through very quickly but is not beyond the scope of eyes and diminishes as the screen is switched off and fades away with the passage of time.

+The teacher still holds the central place in the educational system, at least at the primary and secondary level.
 Traditionally the books were prescribed for each stage of learning.
 The learner was bound to adhere to the contents of the prescribed books for each discipline.